boliqq07/BGP/docs/source/Guide/skflow.rst

 **Attributes**

-.loop: str
+loop: str
     the running loop in flow part.
-.best_one:  SymbolTree
+best_one:  SymbolTree
     the best one of expressions.
-.expr:  sympy.Expr
+expr:  sympy.Expr
     the best one of expressions.
-.y_dim:  Dim
+y_dim:  Dim
     dim of calculate y.
-.fitness: float
+fitness: float
     score